Twist Bioscience Corp at JPMorgan Healthcare Conference Transcri

-Tycho W. Peterson - JP Morgan Chase & Co, Research Division - Senior Analyst
+Casey Rene Woodring - JPMorgan Chase & Co, Research Division - Research Analyst

-Okay.
-Good morning.
-We're going to go ahead and get started.
-I'm Tycho Peterson from the Life Science team.
-It's my pleasure to introduce our next company this morning, Twist Bioscience.
-We'll do a breakout in the Yorkshire room right after.
-And with that, let me turn it over to Emily.
+Hi, everybody.
+My name is Casey Woodring from the Life Science Tools and Diagnostics team here at JPM.
+Pleased to introduce our next company, Twist Bioscience, joined here by the management team.
+We will be doing a brief presentation and then a Q&A afterwards.
+And so now without further ado, CEO, Emily Leproust.

-Emily Marine Leproust - Twist Bioscience Corporation - Co-Founder, President, CEO & Director
+Emily Marine Leproust - Twist Bioscience Corporation - Co-Founder, Chairman & CEO

-Thank you very much, Tycho for the introduction and the invitation.
-Thank you, everybody.
-It's my pleasure to give you an update on Twist Bioscience.
-I will start by saying that I will be making some forward-looking statement.
-So as you may know, at Twist, we write DNA.
-And we strongly believe that DNA is the molecule of the 21st century.
-DNA is changing the world now, and our customers are using DNA to change the way chemicals are produced, to change the way food are produced in a way that's more sustainable, change the way drug discovery -- are discovered, the way diagnostics is done and even our DNA is
+Thank you very much for the invitation and the introduction.
+It's a great pleasure to be here.
+I'll start by saying that today, I'll be making some forward-looking statements.

+And so at Twist, as you know, we have a platform to write DNA, and we have enabled a large number of applications shown on the screen.
+And beyond DNA, once you've made the DNA, you're halfway there to get to the RNA and then you're almost there to make to the protein.
+And so we are expanding our product line into RNA and proteins.

 Twist Bioscience Corp at JPMorgan Healthcare Conference Transcript